 The Opificio additionally functions as an art restoration center, and has played a role in restoring some of Florence’s most famous works of art.

-With the Opificio delle Pietre Dure’s history and founding purpose in mind, the identity system was created to visually express the ideas of restoration and piecing-together that are present across its different functions.
+With the Opificio delle Pietre Dure’s history and founding purpose in mind, the identity system was created to visually express the ideas of restoration and piecing-together that are represented across its different functions.

 To reflect the puzzle-like process of creating semi-precious stone inlays, the logo was designed with variability in mind.
 Based on geometric forms found across the museum’s works, the logo consists of a 4-sided shape with an ellipse subtracted from its center.
 Along with the museum’s wordmark, the logo can be flipped or separated depending on its application